<audio> element is used to embed sound content in documents. It may contain one or more audio sources, represented using the

 The definition of '<audio>' in that specification.

-For Gecko to play audio, the server must serve the file using the correct MIME type.
+1. For Firefox to play audio, the server must serve the file using the correct MIME type.